alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-17-on-habashi-sect.md

 lang: en
 note: false
 hijri: Dhul-Qa'dah 26, 1441 AH
-excerpt: "I would like to tell you that this sect is known to us.
+summary: "I would like to tell you that this sect is known to us.
 It is a misguided sect and their leader Abdullah Al-Habashy is notorious for his deviation and aberration."
 muftis:
   shyakh:
     - name: Shaykh Ibn Baz